-If your school is conducting classroom check-in, staff must check each student against the room roster as they enter the room, following the instructions in their manuals (see Manage Classroom Check-In on page 45).
-The proctor will admit students 1 at a time, taking care to assign them seats at random or by prearrangement.
-The proctor will verify students have powered off their cell phones as they are admitted to the room.
+If your school is conducting classroom check-in, staff must check each student against the room roster as they enter the room, following the instructions in their manuals (see Manage Classroom Check-In on page 39).
+The proctor admits students one at a time, taking care to assign them seats at random or by prearrangement.
+The proctor verifies students have powered off their mobile phones as they are admitted to the room.